Executive transition playbook first 100 days

 • Identify key stakeholders: Identify both formal and informal influencers.
 Understand their roles, influence, and how their priorities align with yours.

-• Conduct listening tours: Take the time to engage stakeholders through one-on-one conversations.
+• Conduct listening tours: Engage stakeholders through one-on-one conversations.
 Listening to their concerns, needs, and aspirations will give you a broader view of the challenges and opportunities ahead.

 • Understand motivation and metrics: Recognize what each stakeholder needs to achieve and how they measure success.
 This understanding will help you align goals and collaborate effectively.